microsoft/RTP-LX/README.md

 # RTP-LX

-_Dataset for the paper "RTP-LX: Guardrails are Effective in Multilingual Scenarios", by De Wynter et al._
+_Dataset for the paper [RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?](https://arxiv.org/abs/2404.14397), by De Wynter et al._

 _NOTE: this is a work in progress.
 Expect this to be updated soon!_

 **WARNING: This repository contains and discusses content that is offensive or upsetting.
 All materials are intended to support research that improves toxicity detection methods.
 Included examples of toxicity do not represent how the authors or sponsors feel about any identity groups.
 This corpus was made by a multi-national, multi-cultural team of various faiths, beliefs, and origins.
 Please note that toxicity is dynamic, evolves with societal perceptions, and these labels may change.**

 ## What is RTP-LX?
 RTP LX is a multilingual set of 1k+ (per locale) toxic prompts and passages designed for toxicity evaluation.
 It is manually translated from a subset of the original RTP dataset, and annotated by native speakers.
 It also includes:
-- Coverage in 27 languages
+- Coverage in 27 languages (28 because we split ZH-Hans and ZH-Hant)
 - Manually designed prompts that are considered "hard" to translate to English, and could be considered offensive in the language's geolocale.
 - Translations may include dialect-specific indications (e.g., Levantine Arabic, Brazilian Portuguese)